-Magnetizing and demagnetizing tools: It's that easy
+Magnetizing and demagnetizing tools: it's that easy

 Don't you know that too?
 You want to screw something in a place that is very difficult to get to - electricians, for example, are all too familiar with this problem.
 They often must fasten components inside a machine without seeing directly where a screw must be applied.